Study abroad at the University of Tasmania

 25% of tuition for the duration of the course

 subject to student maintaining the grades.
-Students are automatically assessed for the scholarship during application.
+High performing students are automatically assessed for the scholarship during application.

 International Women in Maritime Engineering Scholarship